derekburgess/jaws/README.md

 ### Installation

+On some systems (mainly embedded linux systems I have tested on) torch will fail to install through requirements, so if you are also on one of these bespoke systsmes (such as arm), first run:

+`pip install torch`

 Install dependencies:

 `pip install -r requirements.txt`

-I've tried to make everything CPU friendly, but if you want to use CUDA, install Pytorch for CUDA 12+
+On more common systems, or GPU enabled systems were you want to use CUDA, install Pytorch for CUDA:

+Note this was developed against CUDA 12+

 `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`

 Or visit, https://pytorch.org/get-started/locally/ to configure an installation for your system.

-Install dependencies for quantization:
+If you plan to run `--api transformers`, StarCoder2 is set to use 8-bit quanitzation.
+Install dependencies:

 `pip install -i https://pypi.org/simple/ bitsandbytes`

-Install JAWS:
+Finally, install JAWS:

 `pip install -e .`